 We spent the next few hours swimming in the crystal clear water, sunbathing, and enjoying the views.

-How to Get to Myrtos Beach
+How to Get to Myrtos Beach in Greece

 There is another fun Kefalonia tour with a wine tasting.
 Yet, this one only stops at the viewpoint and doesn’t take you to the actual beach.

-What Makes Myrtos Beach on Kefalonia So Special?
+What Makes Myrtos Beach Kefalonia So Special?

-So what is it about Myrtos Beach that makes it one of the best in Greece?
-Well, it starts before you even make the drive down!
 At the top of the winding road there is a lookout with an epic view of Myrtos Bay.
-This is a great spot to get photos and your first look at the spectacular Myrtos Beach.
+This is a great spot to get photos and your first look at the spectacular beach.

-5 Tips For Visiting Myrtos Beach
+5 Tips For Myrtos Beach Kefalonia

 1. Go in the Morning or Late Afternoon